Health reimbursement account: ICHRA

 In January 2020, a new type of HRA became available to businesses of all sizes that allows an employer to scale its benefits across nine different classes.
 This new tax-advantaged tool is called an ICHRA (Individual Coverage HRA) and brings greater flexibility in design, expands upon the benefits that its predecessor, the QSEHRA, offered, and presents a potential solution to the issue of premium tax credits and HRA benefits that QSEHRAs posed.

 An ICHRA allows employers to reimburse their employees tax-free for individual insurance premiums and medical expenses.
 Employers that offer ICHRAs do not create or manage group plans for their employees; instead, they create different classes of employees and set monthly allowances for each.
-Employees get to choose any plan they want and flexible design criteria allows employers to customize their ICHRAs to suit their needs.
+Employees can use their allowance to pay for individual insurance and other medical expenses under Section 213(d) of the Internal Revenue Code.

 Employers cannot offer workers a choice between ICHRA benefits and group health insurance.
 However, an ICHRA deemed affordable for minimum value coverage can allows applicable large employers (ALEs) to meet the PPACA employer mandates.

 The HRA Council, a non-partisan advocacy group made up of health insurance leaders, brokers, administrators, and organizations, released its first ICHRA report in October 2022.
 Using data from BenefitBay, Flyte HCM, HealthSherpa, HRASimple, Nexben, OneBridge Benefits, PeopleKeep, Stride Health, TakeCommand, and zizzl health, the HRA council found ICHRAs saw a 350% growth in popularity from 2020 to 2022.

+Subsequent HRA Council reports showed continued growth: by mid-2025, large-employer (50+ full-time-equivalent) ICHRA adoption had grown 34% year-over-year, with some employer cohorts up 49%, and cumulative ICHRA adoption up roughly 1000% since 2020.
+By August 2026, more than 20,000 U.S. businesses offered ICHRA or QSEHRA as a health benefit, covering over 500,000 employees.
+According to Zorro's 2026 Broker ICHRA Survey Report, nearly half (47.5%) of brokers now sell ICHRA.
+Of these, nearly 1 in 4 have scaled to 11+ ICHRA clients.

 Establishment

 Health Reimbursement Arrangements are funded solely by the employer; they cannot be funded through employee salary deductions.
-The employer sets the parameters for the Health Reimbursement Accounts, and unused dollars remain with the employer: they do not follow the employee to new employment.
+The employer sets the parameters for the Health Reimbursement Arrangement, and unused dollars remain with the employer: they do not follow the employee to new employment.

 Contributions

-Health Reimbursement Accounts are notional accounts; no funds are expensed until reimbursements are paid.
-By health reimbursement arrangements, employers reimburse employees directly only after the employees incur approved medical expenses.
+Under an Health Reimbursement Arrangement, funds belong to the employer until the participating employee incurs an expense and requests a reimbursement.
+Employers may also pay insurance carriers directly for coverage on behalf of their employees.
 According to the IRS, an HRA "must be funded solely by an employer.
 Contributions cannot be paid through a salary reduction agreement (such as a cafeteria plan).

 While ICHRAs and integrated HRAs have no annual contribution limits, the QSEHRA is capped by the IRS.
 These limits are updated each year through IRS revenue procedure.
 For 2023, self-only employees can receive employer contributions of up to $5,850.
 Employees with families can receive up to $11,800.